cudneys/srsre-code-challenge/README.md

   * Env Var: GIN_MODE
   * Values: "release" or "debug" (Defaults to "debug")

-The application generally uses less than 75M of RAM, but you likely want to give it a bit more to give the garbage collector time to catch up when the app is under load.
+The application generally uses less than 75M of RAM, but you likely want to give it a bit more so the garbage collector time to catch up when the app is under load.

 Pre-compiled binaries are available in the [dist/](https://github.com/cudneys/srsre-code-challenge/tree/main/dist) directory.